 "It seems these men are honored guests of the Council.
-Why in the hell was I summoned if these people are supposed to be guests of the city?"
+Why in the hell was I summoned if these people invited by the council?"
 She snapped at the captain of the guard as he approached her, brushing the other gaping sentries aside.
 Her angry green eyes bore into his watery gray orbs mercilessly.

 The shinobi watched the interaction with avid interest.

-"I see," she bit back icily, "Then this has nothing to do with me."
+"I see," she bit back, her voice pure ice, "Then this has nothing to do with me."

 She didn't bother to look back at the visitors as she turned to stride up the dirt path with anger filled steps to the haven of her home.
 When she slammed into the small shrine styled house, her black cat was startled by her mistress's overly loud entry.
 She gave a yowl of protest before jumping off of the ledge onto the old creaky wooden floor.
 The feline glared up at Sakura, her tail twitching with irritation.

-Sakura's green eyes focused on her pet, "Sorry Hana."
+Sakura's attention turned to her pet, "Sorry Hana."

-Kneeling she ran a hand over the cat's smooth fur, and then she adjusted the pink collar that was a bit skewed, so that the bell hung properly on her pet.
+Kneeling she ran a hand over the cat's smooth fur, and then she adjusted the pink collar that was a bit skewed, so that the bell hung properly.

 Appeased that her human greeted her, the feline's tail twitched one more time before she stalked away as if she owned the place.